coderefinery/documentation/guide.md

 in detail, the motivation can easily take up 30 minutes and you will run out of time.

+The lesson does not fit into 1.5 hours if you go through everything.
+Optimize for discussions and prepare well to be able to jump over bullet points which can be left for a later lecture.

 ### Sessions which can be skipped if time is tight

-- Do not insist on practicing Markdown or RST syntax
+- Do not insist on practicing Markdown or RST syntax.
+- The GitHub pages episode can be done as demonstration instead of exercise.
+- If time is tight, the GitHub pages episode can be skipped and only mentioned that it exists.

 ### Typical pitfalls